Who are the External Stakeholders in Restructuring?

 - The amount of goodwill existing in their relationship

-- The reliance on the customer by the vendor/supplier, which can be proxied by the average historical percentage of total revenue that has come from this particular customer
+- The reliance on the customer by the vendor/supplier, which can be estimated by the average historical percentage of total revenue that has come from this particular customer

 Tesla Suppliers Example